 ASEAN–Australia Counter Trafficking (ASEAN-ACT) is a 10-year partnership funded by the Australian Government

-The partnership supports ASEAN Member States to implement and report on their obligations under the ASEAN Convention against Trafficking in Persons, Especially Women and Children (ACTIP).
+Supporting ASEAN and ASEAN Member States to implement and report on their obligations under the ASEAN Convention against Trafficking in Persons, Especially Women and Children (ACTIP).

 Click here for translations of the ACTIP: